-We must complete our initial business combination within 12 months from the closing of the Initial Public Offering (or up to 18 months from the closing of the Initial Public Offering if we have extended the period of time to consummate an initial business combination as described herein).
+We must complete our initial business combination within 15 months from the closing of the Initial Public Offering (or up to 18 months from the closing of the Initial Public Offering if we have further extended the period of time to consummate an initial business combination as described herein).
 We may not be able to find a suitable target business and consummate our initial business combination within such time period.
 Our ability to complete our initial business combination may be negatively impacted by general market conditions, volatility in the capital and debt markets and the other risks described herein.
 If we are unable to consummate our initial business combination within the required time period, we will, as promptly as reasonably possible but not more than five business days thereafter, distribute the aggregate amount then on deposit in the trust account (net of taxes payable, and less up to \$50,000 of interest to pay liquidation expenses), pro rata to our public shareholders by way of redemption and cease all operations except for the purposes of winding up of our affairs, as further described herein.
 This redemption of public shareholders from the trust account shall be effected as required by function of our memorandum and articles of association and prior to any voluntary winding up.

-Our public shareholders will not be entitled to vote or redeem their shares in connection with each of our potential three-month extensions.
+Our public shareholders will not be entitled to vote or redeem their shares in connection with either of our potential three-month extensions.

-If we are not able to consummate our initial business combination within 12 months, we may, by resolution of our board if requested by our Sponsors, extend the period of time to consummate a business combination up to two times, each by an additional three months, as long as our Sponsors or their affiliates or designees, prior to the applicable deadline, deposits into the trust account \$1,035,000 (\$0.075 per unit, an aggregate of \$2,070,000, \$0.075 per unit) on or prior to the date of the applicable deadline, for each three-month extension.
+If we are not able to consummate our initial business combination within 15 months, we may, by resolution of our board if requested by our Sponsors, extend the period of time to consummate a business combination by an additional three months, as long as our Sponsors or their affiliates or designees, prior to the deadline, deposits into the trust account \$1,035,000 (\$0.075 per unit,) on or prior to the date of the deadline, for the three-month extension.
 Our public shareholders will not be entitled to vote or redeem their shares in connection with any such extension.
 As a result, we may conduct such an extension even though a majority of our public shareholders do not support such an extension and will not be able to redeem their shares in connection therewith.
 This feature is different than the traditional special purpose acquisition company structure, in which any extension of the company's period to complete a business combination requires a vote of the company's shareholders and shareholders have the right to redeem their public shares in connection with such vote.